 Children with serious illness are faced with myriad physical and social challenges.
 Yet the Yale Child Study Center recently found that those who attend a SeriousFun camp showed improved confidence, higher self-esteem, a greater sense of independence, and an increased interest in social activities.
 The research also revealed that children’s stress related to their illness decreased as a result of the camp experience.

-“The study confirms what we’ve known anecdotally about the positive impact of camp,” explained Ruth Johnson, CEO of Roundup River Ranch, a SeriousFun camp in Colorado.
+“The study confirms what we’ve known anecdotally about the positive impact of camp,” explained Ruth Johnson, past CEO of Roundup River Ranch, a SeriousFun camp in Colorado.
 No revelation for any of us who have witnessed, time and again, the attributes that camp develops and amplifies: better social skills, higher emotional intelligence, heightened self-discipline, greater creativity, more genuine caring, bet ter problem solving, and quintessential happiness.

 It’s not surprising that Paul Newman chose camp in order to fulfill his mission “to create opportunities for children and their families to reach beyond serious illness and discover joy, confidence, and a new world of possibilities.”
 While not a camp professional at the time, he knew intuitively that camp imparted the “art,” or soft skills, to balance the “science” part of education that takes place in a classroom.
 It’s really pretty simple — and incredibly powerful: Camp offers both the backdrop and the stage for life-changing experiences!